wazuh/wazuh-documentation/source/installation-guide/kibana/index.rst

             .. include:: ../../_templates/installations/elastic/yum/install_kibana.rst

 #.
-The next step, involving the certificates placement.
+The next step, involves the certificates placement.
 It will vary depending on whether Kibana will be installed in the same server as Elasticsearch or in a different one:

     .. tabs::